steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 ## [Does OSLogStore Work Yet?](http://doesoslogstoreworkyet.com)

 <p style="font-size: 300%;">No.*</p>
 *Unless you just care about Mac Catalyst.
+[Jump to the changes made in iOS 14 beta 8](#update-testing-with-ios-14-beta-8).

 ## Why OSLog Is Awesome